 NORMAL BEHAVIOR & INTERACTION: Nocturnal (most active at night) and arboreal (tree dwelling).
 These frogs live in groups and will get along fine as long as there is proper space for each frog.
-A minimum of 4 gallons of tank space per frog is a good measure, but the tank should not be smaller than 10 gallons overall, even for one frog.
+A minimum of 4 gallons of tank space per frog is a good measure, but the tank should not be smaller than 10 gallons overall.
+Dumpys are calm and gregarious.
+They do not mind being held by their human friends - even children - however, care must be taken to keep hands clean so they do not transfer toxins to the frog's skin.
+Also, humans should wash their hands after handling the frogs to prevent of transmission toxins and zoonotic diseases such as salmonella from frog to human

-NOTE: Do not house barking tree frogs with other species due to the differences in environment, temperatures, and the fact that some species can be highly stressed in the presence of other species.
+NOTE: DO NOT house dumpy tree frogs with other species due to the differences in care, temperatures, and the fact that some species can be highly stressed in the presence of other species.
 Each species may also harbor different parasites/protozoans/bacteria (even a healthy reptile harbors a small amount at all times), which may make each other ill.